 This works in conjunction with another screen, ON BACK BATT COIL "B" OFF(ON).
 This will advance ignition timing on coilpack "A" (primary coilpack) if power is on the backup battery, and if ON BACK BATT COIL "B" is set to OFF.
-If ON BACK BATT COIL "B" is set to ON, then this value will display 0 instead of 5 so in other words no ignition advance will be added because COIL"B" will keep running on if the system is switched onto the Backup Battery.
-Extra advance can help with engine power when on a single spark plug.
+If ON BACK BATT COIL "B" is set to ON, then this value will display 0 instead of 5 so in other words no backup battery run time by only having to run one of the two coil packs.
+Works in conjunction with another screen called ON BACK BATT IGN ADV, which will advance timing on primary coil pack to help engine power when running on a single spark plug.